Membership & Code of Conduct

 - Give good quality referrals for members to follow.

 - Remind members on a regular basis the difference between referrals and leads

 - Remind members to follow up on referrals

 - Reality Check

-- Perform reality check of referrals given previously.
+- Perform a reality check of referrals given previously.
 Results of referrals

 - Monthly Valuation